keras-team/keras/docs/templates/getting-started/functional-api-guide.md

 -----

-## First example: fully connected network
+## First example: a densely-connected network

 The `Sequential` model is probably a better choice to implement such a network, but it helps to start with something really simple.